Application Guidelines – Events component

 Events

-Events are community-based, short-term activities that promote intercultural or interfaith understanding, promote discussions on multiculturalism, diversity, racism, and religious discrimination, or celebrate a community’s history and culture such as heritage months recognized by Parliament.
+Events are community-based, short-term activities that nurture and promote intercultural or interfaith understanding, promote discussions on multiculturalism, diversity, racism, and religious discrimination, or celebrate a community’s history and culture such as heritage months recognized by Parliament.
 These should be open and intended for the general public and foster concrete interaction amongst communities.

 Final report